mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 structures that go beyond simple cooperation in searching for food or protecting the young.
-Compassion and protection of the group rather than the individual are not restricted to sentient beings but protecting and nurturing essentially worthless members of a group is unlikely in non- sentient species.
+Compassion and protection of the group rather than the individual are not restricted to sentient beings but protecting and nurturing essentially worthless members of a group is unlikely in non-sentient species.
 Social structures that permit individuals to specialise permit the development of society and are a hallmark of sentience or proto-sentience.